 Recommended or required reading

-Selections from the following critical and theoretical texts will be available in a course-reader or will be adduced in the lectures or readings authored by the instructor:
+Selections from the following critical and theoretical texts will be available in a course-reader or will be adduced in the lectures or readings authored by the teacher-scholar:

 _ .
 Cinema 2: The Time-Image, trans.
 Hugh Tomlinson and Robert Galeta (Minnesota, 1989).

-Eisner, Lotte H.: The Haunted Screen: Expressionism in the German Cinema and the Influence of Max Reinhardt
+EISNER Lotte H.: The Haunted Screen: Expressionism in the German Cinema and the Influence of Max Reinhardt (California-Berkeley, 1969).

-Luhmann, Niklas: The Reality of the Mass Media, trans.
-Kathleen Cross (Stanford: Stanford UP, 2000).
+LUHMANN, Niklas: The Reality of the Mass Media, trans.
+Kathleen Cross (Stanford, 2000).

 _ .
 The Stars, trans.
 Richard Howard, foreword Lorraine Mortimer (Minnesota, 2005).

-Nancy, Jean-Luc: The Creation of the World; or, Globalization, trans. with an intro.
-François Raffoul and David
+NANCY, Jean-Luc: The Creation of the World; or, Globalization, trans. with an intro.
+François Raffoul and David Pettigew (SUNY, 2007).

 _ .
 The Future of the Image, trans.
 Gregory Elliott (Verso, 2007).